Francis Lascelles Jardine: Later life, death and legacy

 In 1897 Jardine was recommended to the position of General Inspector of the pearl fisheries in the Torres Strait, but the appointment was not forthcoming.
 In the early 1900s he became a justice of the peace and presided over an inquiry into the whipping of an Aboriginal girl at Mapoon by a missionary.
 Old age and illness, however, increasingly kept him at the deteriorating Somerset homestead.

 Frank Jardine died on 19 March 1919 of leprosy at the age of 77.
 He is buried at Somerset with his Samoan bride Sana Solia who died three years after him.
 Their graves are now part of the heritage-listed Somerset Graves Site.

 The Jardine River is named after him as is a type of barramundi fish called Scleropages jardinii.

+His life was adapted into the 1953 Australian radio feature, Cape York Pioneer.